Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Outline of the Technical Contribution

-We next show that our results continue to hold even in the presence of $\beta$-distorted monitoring (where $\beta=0.9\varepsilon$).
-The above proof of the special case of Theorem~\ref{theorem auxiliary} where $\beta=0$ (without distortion) relies on the three key properties of the $\varepsilon$-DeGroot dynamics: (i) monotonicity, (ii) approximate averaging, (iii) robustness.
-In fact, any updating rule that satisfies these properties induces approximate learning (the formal statement appears in Theorem~\ref{theorem mu}).
+The above proof of Theorem~\ref{thm R} relies on the three key properties of $\tfrac 1m$-DeGroot dynamics: (i) monotonicity, (ii) approximate averaging, (iii) robustness (Inequality~\eqref{eq gamma eta}).
+In fact, the arguments of the proof show that any updating rule that satisfies these properties induces approximate learning (the formal statement appears in Theorem~\ref{theorem mu}).
+An example of a different dynamics that fits into our framework is the \emph{status quo-biased DeGroot} dynamics discussed in Section~\ref{section status quo}.

+As mentioned in the introduction, the $\tfrac 1m$-DeGroot updating rule eliminates $\beta$-distorted monitoring for $\beta<\tfrac{1}{2m}$ and therefore it is immune to such distortion.
+Although not all updating rules that satisfy (i)--(iii) eliminate the distortion, they are still immune to $\beta$-distorted monitoring\footnote{See Theorem~\ref{theorem mu}.} for small enough $\beta$, as explained next.

+First note that any updating rule that satisfies (i)--(iii) without distortion still satisfies (ii) and (iii) with a small enough distortion.
+However, it need not satisfy (i).
+Therefore, the proof sketched above does not apply to it directly.
+To see why monotonicity may fail with the presence of distorted monitoring, consider two histories $A_{<t}$ and $B_{<t}$ such that $A_{i,s}$ is slightly smaller than $B_{i,s}$ for all $i\in V$ and $s<t$.
+An agent who suffers distorted monitoring may still view $A_{i,s}$ as larger than $B_{i,s}$, and therefore, even if her updating rule would be monotonic without the distortion it is no longer monotonic with the distortion.

-Unfortunately, while the $\varepsilon$-DeGroot updating rule with $\beta$-distorted monitoring still satisfies (ii) and (iii), it no longer satisfies (i).
-Therefore, our proof does not apply to it directly.
-In order to overcome this difficulty, we consider two special cases of $\beta$-distorted monitoring that do preserve monotonicity.
+To overcome this difficulty, we consider two special cases of $\beta$-distorted monitoring that do preserve monotonicity.
 These special cases are the two extremes of distorted monitoring: the positive and the negative $\beta$-biased monitoring.
-Under the positive $\beta$-biased monitoring agents overestimate the opinions of their neighbors, namely, they perceive them as $\beta$ higher than their actual value.
+Under positive $\beta$-biased monitoring agents overestimate the opinions of their neighbors; namely, they perceive them as $\beta$ higher than their actual value.
 Similarly, negative $\beta$-biased agents underestimate the opinions of their neighbors by $\beta$.